 Quick Tips: Getting Baby to Sleep - Get started

 You can help your baby-and yourself-sleep better.
 The goal is to help your baby learn self-comfort so that he or she can get to sleep, and get back to sleep, with little help from you.

 - When your baby is getting sleepy, put your baby in his or her crib in a quiet, darkened room.
 This will help your baby learn to go to sleep in his or her crib.

 - Don't rock your baby to sleep after about age 4 to 6 months.
 Rock your baby, but lay the baby down to sleep while he or she is drowsy but still awake.

 - Don't add cereal to your baby's bottle.
 Adding cereal to a bottle won't make a baby sleep through the night.
 Babies don't need solid foods until they are about 6 months old.
-Check with your doctor to see when your baby is ready
+Check with your doctor to see when your baby is ready for solid food.

 - Put your baby down for a nap as soon as he or she acts sleepy.
 If your baby gets too tired, it may be hard for him or her to get to sleep.